-After they stopped the group, the officers in blue ordered them to remove their valuables and turn them over (phones and money).
-They searched people, and when they found something that had not been turned over, they struck that person with their weapon.
-They also took everyone’s coats.
-At this time it was cold and snowing.
+After they stopped the group, the officers in blue reportedly ordered them to remove their valuables and turn them over (phones and money).
+The respondent described that the officers searched people, and when they found something that had not been turned over, they struck that person with their weapon.
+According to the respondent, they also took everyone’s coats.
+At that time, it was cold and snowing.

-The group was then put in what was described as a small car, so they had to lie like corpses.
+The group was then put in what was described as a small car, so they had to “lie like corpses”.
 The respondent described that it was difficult to breathe because of a lack of air.
 They were driven to the border at Bihac and pushed back there.